mjwhite8119/FRCRobot/README.md

 The main program creates a <i>Robot</i> class that is composed of a <i>DriveTrain</i> with a left and right <i>Wheel</i>.
 Each wheel has it's own <i>DCMotor</i>.
 This sets up a differential drive configuration for the robot.

 ![Robot Model](images/FRCRobot/FRCRobot.001.jpeg)

+This first program implements some very basic functionality.
+You can move the robot forward and backward, and have it turn left or right.
+Because two motors are never the same the robot will most likely not move in a straight line.
+This can only be solved by using wheel encoders and a PID loop.
+This will be implemented in the next code levels.

 # <a name="bom"></a>Hardware Bill-of-Materials
 The links in this BOM will show multiple pieces for most products.
 It's assumed that teams will want to build more than one robot and this will reduce the cost per unit.
 Single pieces are available but at a higher cost per item.
 Most items come with the screws and wires.
 Some additional hardware items maybe required.